-- a) audit is test natured;
+a.
+Audit is test natured

-- b) audit evidence is more persuasive rather than conclusive;
+b.
+Audit evidence is more persuasive rather than conclusive

-- c) limitations of Internal control system;
+c.
+Limitations of Internal control system

-- d) use of judgement.
+d.
+Use of judgement

 The risk of a failure to detect a material misstatement arising out of a fraud is more than the risk of a failure to detect a material misstatement arising out of an error.
 Responsibility for detection of frauds and errors is primarily on those charged with Governance and management.
 Management should establish a good internal control system for prevention and detection of frauds and errors.
-An auditor is expected to exercise reasonable skills and care and audit procedures performed by an auditor should normally be capable of detecting frauds and errors.
-Existence of frauds and errors affects the true and fair view of financial statements.
+An auditor is expected to exercise reasonable skill and care and the audit procedures performed by an auditor should normally be capable of detecting frauds and errors.
+Existence of frauds and errors affects the true and fair view of the financial statements.

-Procedures in case of fraud or error indication:
+Procedures in case of an indication of a fraud or an error:

-A. If a suspicion is aroused an auditor should modify his audit procedures and perform additional audit procedures to confirm or dispel his suspicion.
+a.
+If suspicion is aroused an auditor should modify his audit procedures and perform additional audit procedures to confirm or dispel his suspicion.

-B. If an auditor is unable to confirm or dispel his suspicion he may obtain a legal opinion and may even consider withdrawing from the assignment, if necessary.
+b.
+If an auditor is unable to confirm or dispel his suspicion he may obtain a legal opinion and may even consider withdrawing from the assignment, if necessary.

-- C. An auditor should not assume that a fraud is isolated and should investigate other related areas. - D. If the fraud is established an auditor should report to those charged with governance and management. - E. If the management is involved in the fraud he/she may consider the appropriate level of authority to which he/she should report and may obtain a legal opinion. - F. An auditor should consider the fraud or error effect on the financial information and if material, he/she may consider qualifying their report.
+d.
+If the fraud is established an auditor should report the fraud to those charged with governance and management.

+e.
+If the management is involved in the fraud he may consider the appropriate level of authority to which he should report and may obtain a legal opinion.

+f.
+An auditor should consider the effect of the fraud or error on the financial information and if material, he may consider qualifying his report.

-Information is material, if its misstatement influences the economic decisions of financial statement users.
+Information is material, if its misstatement influences the economic decisions of financial statements users.
 The nature and size of an item and the particular circumstances in which it arises influence materiality.
 Materiality is viewed more as a cut-off level than as a primary qualitative characteristic.
 The concept of materiality recognises that certain items either individually or in a group is relatively important.
 Materiality should be assessed both at the overall financial statement level and at the individual transaction or balance level.
 Materiality is also influenced by legal or regulatory requirements.
 Qualitative characteristics should be considered in fixing an acceptable level of materiality.
 Certain items, which may not be material individually, may become material in the aggregate.
 Materiality has an inverse relationship with Audit Risk.
-An auditor's assessment of materiality at the planning stage may change at the time of evaluation of audit procedure results due to changes in information or auditor's knowledge.
+An auditor's assessment of materiality at the planning stage may change at the time of evaluation of audit procedures results due to changes in information or auditor's knowledge.
 An auditor, in forming an opinion on financial statements, should consider the aggregate of uncorrected misstatements in financial statements, which is equal to the aggregate of misstatements detected and the best estimate of the misstatements not specifically detected (projected errors).
 Analytical procedure gives only an indication of whether a misstatement exists and its approximate magnitude and therefore is not suitable for projection of errors.
 Sampling procedure can be applied for projection of errors.
 If the aggregate of misstatements reaches the materiality levels an auditor should request the management to adjust the financial information and if the management refuses to adjust, an auditor should express a qualified opinion or an adverse opinion as may be appropriate.

-Match the terms with their correct descriptions in Table 5.1, fill in the gaps with Ukrainian terms.
+Match the terms with their correct descriptions in Tab.
+5.1, fill in the gaps with Ukrainian terms.

-Basic terminology that corresponds to the Fundamentals of Audit
+Basic Terminology, that corresponds to the Fundamentals of Audit